searxng/searxng/docs/dev/lxcdev.rst

 - virtualenv in: ``/usr/local/searx/searx-pyenv``
 - SearXNG software in: ``/usr/local/searx/searx-src``

-With the use of the :ref:`searx.sh` the searx service was installed as :ref:`uWSGI application <searx uwsgi>`.
+With the use of the :ref:`searx.sh` the SearXNG service was installed as :ref:`uWSGI application <searx uwsgi>`.
 To maintain this service, we can use ``systemctl`` (compare :ref:`service architectures on distributions <uwsgi configuration>`).